 Always use process of elimination.
-Don’t try to guess the 1 correct answer out of 5.
-Instead, analyze each choice and determine which ones can be eliminated as obviously incorrect, then narrow it down more and more until you are left with one choice.
-As Sir Arthur Conan Doyle’s famous detective Sherlock Holmes said, “When you have eliminated all which is impossible, then whatever remains, however improbable, must be the truth.”
+Don’t try to guess the 1 correct answer out of 4.
+Instead, analyze each choice and determine which answers can be eliminated as obviously incorrect, then narrow it down more and more until you are left with one choice.
+As Sir Arthur Conan Doyle’s famous detective, Sherlock Holmes, said, “When you have eliminated all which is impossible, then whatever remains, however improbable, must be the truth.”

 Don’t let the subject-matter confuse you.
-The Reading passages are typically taken from fiction, humanities, social studies, or other topics.
+The reading passages are typically taken from fiction, humanities, social studies, or other topics.
 The topics may be familiar to you, or completely foreign.
 If you’re feeling nervous about the details provided, try to focus on what you CAN understand: the topic, the author’s general opinion, and the main idea of the passage.
-Everything you need to know to get all the questions correct is right there on the page in front of you!
+Everything you need to know is right there on the page in front of you!

 The correct answer will always answer the specific question being asked.
 Don’t choose an option simply because it’s a true statement or rephrases facts from the passage.
-Incorrect choices can be factual, but if they do not answer the specific question-at-hand, they are still wrong.
+Incorrect choices can be factual, but if they do not specifically answer the question, they are still wrong.

 Wrong answer choices are often out of scope.
-The scope of the GED passage is what ABOUT the topic interests the author.
+The scope of the GED passage is only what the author focuses on in the passage.
 What is his focus?
-Incorrect choices will involve info the author doesn’t focus on.
+Incorrect choices will involve information the author doesn’t focus on.

 Pause and summarize.
 As you read, stop at the bottom of each paragraph to synthesize what you just read.
 Jot down short notes if that helps you focus.
 Don’t wait until you finish the entire passage to start thinking critically.
 Practice “active” reading by asking yourself questions as you go along.
-It will help keep you focused, and let the details of the passage stay with you.
+It will help keep you focused and will help you retain the details of the passage.